Fish Meat: Synopsis

 (a fish ecologist) are concerned by how little consumers know about the farm-raised fish they buy.
 They decide to investigate the state of aquaculture by sailing around Turkey, a country known for its rich tradition in fishing, but transitioning to aquaculture.

 They visit a high tech seabass farm, partly automated and equipped with video surveillance.
 While this is one of the more efficient ways of raising fish since the fish farmers can use the minimum amount of feed to fatten their fish, it is very expensive.
 It also causes a lot of waste and pollution with excess feed and fish waste falling below the cage.

 Caplow and Danulchuk set out to define sustainable aquaculture in Turkey to see how it could apply to the rest of the world.
 They are surprised to find that the fish meal used to feed farmed fish is made of wild caught fish in South America.
 Between the food production and waste produced by offshore fish farms, Caplow and Danylchuck are concerned these methods are unsustainable.

-The tuna ranch they visit next is by far the most modern operation they come across.
+Caplow and Danulchuck next visit a tuna ranch depicted as more modern.
 Watching the harvesting process and learning about the amount of technology and fish feed required to produce a pound of Atlantic bluefin tuna, Caplow and Danylchuk conclude that it is also the least sustainable.
 It also removes fish from the open ocean that have not had a chance to spawn yet, which affects the wild populations.